 - Only run actuators in the direction that they’re designed to move in.
 Never run them faster than they’re rated for.
 This will ensure that they have a nice long life.
 It will also prevent anything unusual from happening.
 Actuators are each designed to do a specific task, and you don’t want to use them for something that they weren’t supposed to do.
 It’s unnecessary anyway because hardware vendors offer more than enough choices that you can find something that fits your company’s use case easily.

 - Under no circumstances should you ever drill the elements of a system to make a new opening.
 It should go without saying that you shouldn’t puncture pneumatic air tubes, but unfortunately some people have done just that.

 - Keep an eye on the dew point when using any kind of air dryer.
 You don’t want to get too far out of spec, or you’ll risk premature failure.

 - Never run things like regulators or vacuum valves out of spec either.
 Safety is a priority, so you don’t want to violate the manufacturer’s suggestions.
 This also reduces the amount of stress the parts take, which can increase their lifespan.

 - When installing new pneumatic systems, always be sure to make everything as visible as possible.
+Consider using vinyl tape for marking safety areas.
 You want to configure things in such a way that they’re protected from dirt and debris, but you don’t want to leave yourself in a situation where your gear is under so many layers that you can’t get to it when it comes time to do some work on it.